-- Inform the school on the first day of absence. - Discuss with the school any planned absences well in advance. - Support the school with their child in aiming for 100% attendance each year. - Make sure that any absence is clearly accounted for by phone, email or letter on the first and subsequent days of absence. - Avoid taking their child out of school for non-urgent medical or dental appointments. - Only request for leave of absence if it is for an exceptional circumstance.
+- Inform the school on the first day of absence and update the school on Junior School all subsequent days of absence. - Discuss with the School Office any planned absences well in advance. - Support the school with their child in aiming for 100% attendance each year. - Make sure that any absence is clearly accounted for by contacting the School Office by phone or email on the first and subsequent days of absence, or by letter if a phone is unavailable. - Avoid taking their child out of school for non-urgent medical or dental appointments. - Only request for leave of absence if it is for an exceptional circumstance - Take responsibility for registering their child at the school office if they are late or are leaving the school site during school hours for an appointment.